 Problem: The Greycork team had been acting on an unofficial sustainability policy that drove the majority of their product decisions, but had not coherently stated it for themselves or the consumer.
-As they were preparing to ramp up their product offering they needed a clear policy they could rely on when making design and manufacturing decisions, and they needed to be able to clearly articulate this to their customer who shared their values.
+To ramp up their product offering they needed a clear policy for manufacturing decisions, and clear messaging to the consumer.

 Three Areas of Focus: